 Silvia Gomes received her Ph.D. in Sociology from University of Minho.
-Her main areas of research are focused on crime and media, prison studies, crime, ethnicity and social inequalities, intersectional approaches, and more recently on reentry, recidivism and criminal desistance.
-She is a postdoctoral researcher at the Interdisciplinary Center of Social Sciences (CICS.NOVA), University of Minho.
-She is co-coordinating the Thematic Section on Sociology of Law and Justice of the Portuguese Sociological Association, and is a member of the Working Groups on Immigration, Crime and Citizenship and on Gender, Crime and Justice, both part of the European Society of Criminology.
+Her main areas of research are focused on crime and media, prison studies, crime, ethnicity, and social inequalities, intersectional approaches, and more recently on reentry, recidivism, and criminal desistance.
+She is a full-time researcher at the Interdisciplinary Center of Social Sciences (CICS.NOVA), University of Minho.
+She is co-coordinating the Thematic Section on Sociology of Law and Justice of the Portuguese Sociological Association, and is a member of the Working Groups on Immigration, Crime, and Citizenship and on Gender, Crime and Justice, both part of the European Society of Criminology.

 2018.
 “What about ethics?
 Developing research in confinement settings.”
 European Journal of Criminology.